bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 - If there is more than one way to reason properly to an answer, those different ways must come to the same answer.
 This is a good check to see that you are thinking properly when you see the same answers, but it is also a way to distinguish two methods that are in fact not equivalent even if they seem to be -- they come to different answers.

 - Two statements are considered *independent* if knowledge of one gives you no more information about the other.
 In probabilistic terms, this means that $P(B|A)=P(B)$ -- knowing $A$ is true doesn't make the probability of $B$ any more or less.
-Flipping a coin a second time is still going to be 50-50 heads-tails whether you flipped a heads the first time or not.
-Drawing a second card from the top of a deck is a little less likely to be a black card if you draw a black card on the first time -- knowledge of previous cards drawn tells you information about the probabilities for the second.
+Flipping a coin a second time is still going to be 50-50 heads-tails whether you flipped heads the first time or not.
+Drawing a second card from the top of a deck is a little less likely to be a black card if you drew a black card on the first time -- knowledge of previous cards drawn tells you information about the probabilities for the second[^futurecards].
 Independence becomes important in the evaluation of evidence because it changes how evidence can be accumulated.

+[^futurecards]: It is important to recognize that the relationshop here is not causal but *logical*.
+Knowing that you drew a black card on the second card will change the probability you'd assign to drawing a black card on the first, even though they are not causally related.

 - In the case of *independent* statements, the conjunction rule simplifies to